Daniel-Ankah/CyberSecurity/README.md

-# CyberSecurity - A walk through the maze of Cybersecurity
+# CyberSecurity - A walk through the maze of security

-# CyberSecusity from Zero to Hero Program
+# Zero to Hero Program

 <u>Maze 1: Getting Started with Cybersecurity</u>